FeatureBaseDB/Laminoid/README.md

 Laminoid is a stupid simple model instance manager for Google Compute.
 It provides a reverse proxy for "authentication".
 This type of boxing has been done before in production for many years with no issues.
 Your milage may vary.

 ## Models
 Laminoid deploys boxes onto Google Cloud.
 These boxes contain graphics cards, which can run models.
+I'm sure there's someone working on doing this in Docker, but why waste a good life fiddling with such things?

 ### Instructor Embeddings
 Laminoid currently supports [Instructor Large](https://huggingface.co/hkunlp/instructor-large) or [Instructor XL](https://huggingface.co/hkunlp/instructor-xl).
 Instructor also has a [whitepaper](https://arxiv.org/abs/2212.09741) you can read.